 Do not make the mistake of not knowing what you are paying for!

 The design of aquaponics can be as simple or as complicated as you make it out to be.
-You can personalize the designs based on your goals and constraints.
+You can personalize the aquaponics setup based on your goals and constraints.
 However, the basics are simple.

-Deep Water Culture or raft is predominately used for commercial system.
+Deep water culture or raft is predominately used for commercial system as it is relatively inexpensive to set up and a wide variety of leafy vegetables and herbs can be grown.
 Holes are drilled on floating boards or foam rafts for the pots.
 The plants are then grown in these pots with their roots immersed in the water.

-The raft can be floated directly on top of the fish tank.
-But the more common approach is to rear the fish in a separate tank, pump the nutrient-rich water through a filter and into long channels where rafts filled with plants are floated on the water surface to absorb the nutrients.
+The raft can be simply floated directly on top of the fish tank.
+The more common approach, however, is to rear the fish in a separate tank, pump the nutrient-rich water through a filter and into long channels where rafts filled with plants are floated on the water surface to absorb the nutrients.
+Unfiltered water contains fish solids that may adhere to the plants roots, hence affecting their ability to absorb water and oxygen.

-Plants are grown in little pots or small plastic cups, with their roots in the channels.
-However, NFT system is not suitable for growing all types of plants.
+It’s downside is that it is not suitable for growing all types of plants.
 It is generally suitable for green leafy vegetables but not for larger plants that have invasive root system or become too heavy for the light-weight channels.
+Moreover, the water from the aquaponics fish tanks needs to be filtered first before pumping into the channels as the solids may clog the plants’ roots and affect their ability to absorb water.

 Now that you have a better understanding of the basics of aquaponics design, do you have a better idea of which design suits you best?